nextflow-io/nextflow/docs/config.md

 : The path where the plugin archives are loaded and stored (default: `$NXF_HOME/plugins`).

 `NXF_PLUGINS_TEST_REPOSITORY`
-: :::{versionadded} 23.04.0
+: :::info[Version added: 23.04.0]
   :::
 : Defines a custom plugin registry or plugin release URL for testing plugins outside of the main registry.
-See {ref}`testing-plugins` for more information.
+See `testing-plugins` for more information.

 `NXF_SCM_FILE`
-: :::{versionadded} 20.10.0
+: :::info[Version added: 20.10.0]
   :::
 : Defines the path location of the SCM config file .